 The Healthline survey found that 61 percent of millennials joined a cancer-specific public Facebook group after diagnosis, five times the rate of boomers (12 percent), and considerably more than Gen Xers (34 percent).
 Many valuable cancer-related Facebook groups are private and were slightly more popular overall with survey respondents than public pages.
 Again, millennials (66 percent) were the most likely by far to join a private Facebook group.

-Facebook is a powerful platform, according to research published in JMIR Cancer that followed members of a Facebook group called Ewing Sarcoma Awareness.
+Facebook is a powerful platform, according to published in JMIR Cancer that followed members of a Facebook group called Ewing Sarcoma Awareness.
 Members reported that they look to the group for treatment information and indicate an improvement in mental and emotional support on a daily basis.

 Less specific but trusted Facebook groups, such as those monitored by the American Cancer Society and The Cancer Connection, provide a steady stream of information and opportunity for discussion for people with cancer and their families.